 The unaudited pro forma combined financial statements reflect the purchase method of accounting for the Hammonds acquisition.
-The Hammonds acquisition will be accounted for as a purchase.
+The Hammonds acquisition was accounted for as a purchase.
 Under the purchase method of accounting, the purchase price is allocated to assets acquired and liabilities assumed based on their estimated fair value at the time of the acquisition.
-Income of the combined company will not include income or loss of Hammonds prior to the effective date of the acquisition, which was July 1, 2002.
-The unaudited pro forma combined financial statements reflect preliminary adjustments made to combine Hammonds with Meritage using the purchase method of accounting.
-Final adjustments may be made and may differ from those reflected in the unaudited pro forma combined financial statements; however, we do not currently have reason to believe that they will materially differ from the purchase price allocation presented in these pro forma combined financial statements.
+Income of the combined company does not include income or loss of Hammonds prior to the effective date of the acquisition, which was July 1, 2002.
+The unaudited pro forma combined financial statements reflect adjustments made to combine Hammonds with Meritage using the purchase method of accounting.
 The unaudited pro forma combined financial statements are based upon available information and assumptions that we believe are reasonable.